Night view of Shibuya in Tokyo

 Tokyo 2 day itinerary

-By the time you’ll have arrived in Tokyo, you’ll have noticed that Japan is a land full of contrasts.
-And guess what – Tokyo will still surprise you with how much this holds true.
+By the time you have arrived in Tokyo, you’ll have noticed that Japan is a land full of contrasts.
+And guess what – Tokyo will still surprise you with how much this holds.
+And hell, there are so many things to do in Tokyo.

 Hip and trendy, traditional and down-to-earth, busy and loud and yet peaceful and calm… no matter what you’re looking for, there’s a good chance Tokyo has it.

-So what to do in Tokyo for 2 days?
+So what to see in Tokyo in 2 days?
 Let’s get to it!

 A man cutting Tuna in Tsukiji market in Tokyo - the first activity on our Tokyo 2 day itinerary